je-nunez/DeepLearning4J_MNIST_Scala_Test/README.md

          Recall:    0.9815
          F1 Score:  0.9815

-Some results of the MNIST classifier using a Convolutional Neural Network in the [./cnn](./cnn) subdirectory:
+Some results of the MNIST classifier using a Convolutional Neural Network in the [./cnn_original](./cnn_original) subdirectory:

-        Examples labeled as 7 classified by model as 0: 1 times Examples labeled as 7 classified by model as 1: 2 times Examples labeled as 7 classified by model as 2: 8 times Examples labeled as 7 classified by model as 3: 1 times Examples labeled as 7 classified by model as 7: 1012 times Examples labeled as 7 classified by model as 8: 1 times Examples labeled as 7 classified by model as 9: 3 times Examples labeled as 8 classified by model as 0: 4 times Examples labeled as 8 classified by model as 2: 2 times Examples labeled as 8 classified by model as 3: 1 times Examples labeled as 8 classified by model as 4: 2 times Examples labeled as 8 classified by model as 6: 1 times Examples labeled as 8 classified by model as 7: 3 times Examples labeled as 8 classified by model as 8: 960 times Examples labeled as 8 classified by model as 9: 1 times Examples labeled as 9 classified by model as 0: 6 times Examples labeled as 9 classified by model as 1: 2 times Examples labeled as 9 classified by model as 3: 4 times Examples labeled as 9 classified by model as 4: 16 times Examples labeled as 9 classified by model as 5: 3 times Examples labeled as 9 classified by model as 7: 6 times Examples labeled as 9 classified by model as 8: 2 times Examples labeled as 9 classified by model as 9: 970 times
+        Examples labeled as 7 classified by model as 1: 2 times Examples labeled as 7 classified by model as 2: 23 times Examples labeled as 7 classified by model as 7: 1002 times Examples labeled as 7 classified by model as 8: 1 times Examples labeled as 8 classified by model as 0: 4 times Examples labeled as 8 classified by model as 2: 7 times Examples labeled as 8 classified by model as 3: 5 times Examples labeled as 8 classified by model as 4: 3 times Examples labeled as 8 classified by model as 5: 12 times Examples labeled as 8 classified by model as 7: 9 times Examples labeled as 8 classified by model as 8: 926 times Examples labeled as 8 classified by model as 9: 8 times Examples labeled as 9 classified by model as 0: 4 times Examples labeled as 9 classified by model as 1: 4 times Examples labeled as 9 classified by model as 2: 1 times Examples labeled as 9 classified by model as 3: 4 times Examples labeled as 9 classified by model as 4: 20 times Examples labeled as 9 classified by model as 5: 12 times Examples labeled as 9 classified by model as 7: 12 times Examples labeled as 9 classified by model as 8: 1 times Examples labeled as 9 classified by model as 9: 951 times

         ==========================Scores========================================
-         Accuracy:  0.9836
+         Accuracy:        0.9748
-         Precision: 0.9836
+         Precision:       0.9749
-         Recall:    0.9836
+         Recall:          0.9748
-         F1 Score:  0.9836
+         F1 Score:        0.9746

 # Visualization of the progress of the Training of the Neural Network by DeepLearning4J